 Cinnamon comes from the bark of trees native to China, India, and Southeast Asia.
-It’s sometimes touted for its use in folk medicine, although the National Institutes of Health says clinical evidence supporting the medicinal properties of cinnamon is typically lacking.
+It’s sometimes touted for its use in alternative medicine, although the National Institutes of Health says clinical evidence supporting the medicinal properties of cinnamon is typically lacking.

 Cinnamon is frequently used for flavor in foods and other items.
 You can commonly find it in:

 - baked goods, such as cookies, muffins, pies, cakes, biscuits, and pastries

 A small percentage of people experience an allergic reaction after ingesting or coming into contact with cinnamon.
 Spice allergies make up about 2 percent of allergies, and they’re often underdiagnosed.
 This is because spice allergies can be hard to detect in skin and blood tests.